oVirt/ovirt-site/source/feature/trusted-compute-pools.html.md

 3.  there is a fact for Query toward attestation service: query(nodeA, nodeB) will take less time than query(nodeA) then query(nodeB).
 So if we can predict needs for query multiple nodes, we try our best to align them into one query request.

 ![](figure3.jpg "figure3.jpg")

+#### Database changes

+*   table of vm_static will add a new field, true value of this field implies end users want to launch a VM on a trusted physical host.
+*   procedure of InsertVmStatic/ UpdateVmStatic/ DeleteVmStatic will modified accordingly to support VM's creation, modification and deletion.

+#### REST API changes

+still under consideration.

 ### Benefit to oVirt